 How Much Does a Home Warranty Cost?

-As with an appliance or car warranty, a home warranty protects your investment from system failures.
-For many home buyers, especially those purchasing older homes, a warranty can reduce the financial risk in the vulnerable period immediately after the sale, before the homeowner has had time to build up an emergency fund.
-But this only helps if the home buyer ultimately spends less on the warranty than they would on emergency home costs, or if the home warranty cost doesn’t prevent them from building their emergency fund.
+As with an appliance or car warranty, a home warranty protects a homeowner’s investment against system failures.
+For many home buyers, especially those purchasing older homes, a home warranty can reduce the financial risk in the vulnerable period immediately after the sale, before the homeowner has had time to build up an emergency fund.
+But this only helps if the home buyer ultimately spends less on the warranty than they would on costs for emergency home repairs, or if the home warranty cost doesn’t prevent them from building their emergency fund.

 The total cost will vary by home warranty company and is directly affected by what’s covered in the base plan, what add-ons are selected, and the service charges for service visits and claims.
 For most homeowners, the home warranty cost per year is between $264 and $1,425, with the national average cost of a home warranty at $600.
-It’s critical to read the fine print and understand what is and is not covered and what conditions may exist to make claims when budgeting for home warranty cost.
+It’s critical for a homeowner to read the fine print and understand what is and is not covered, as well as if there are any ways they can inadvertently void the warranty.

-A home warranty is a service contract that covers maintenance, repair, and replacement of major home systems (such as HVAC, plumbing, and electric) and some appliances.
+A home warranty is a service contract that covers maintenance, repair, and sometimes replacement of major home systems (such as HVAC, plumbing, and electric) and some appliances.
 Warranties are specifically aimed to cover the service and potential replacement of appliances and home systems when problems arise as a result of natural aging and wear and tear.

-Sometimes offered by a home seller as an incentive to home buyers, warranties can be a great option for buyers worried about older systems failing immediately after purchase, but they can also protect the seller.
-For example, an HVAC system that fails while a home is on the market can drastically reduce its value or sale price—or require the seller to get costly repairs while straddling two mortgages—so a warranty can help protect against that possibility.
+For example, an HVAC system that fails while a home is on the market can drastically reduce the home’s value or sale price—or require the seller to get costly repairs while straddling two mortgages—and a warranty can help protect against that possibility.
 If the system fails while the home is on the market, the home warranty can help pay to repair it rather than the seller shelling out the funds.

-It is also possible for a buyer to purchase a home warranty after closing; in fact, even established homeowners can benefit from a warranty: If the home systems have been well maintained, a warranty can be a backup or protection against unexpected expense as the house and systems age together.
-Sometimes multiple systems decide to fail at the same time; since this is difficult to adequately budget for, a home warranty can fill the gap.
+It is also possible for a buyer to purchase a home warranty after closing; in fact, even established homeowners can often benefit from a home warranty.
+If the home systems have been well maintained, a warranty can be a backup or protection against unexpected expenses as the house and systems age together.
+Sometimes multiple systems decide to fail at the same time; since this situation is difficult to adequately budget for, a home warranty can help to fill the gap.

 Home Warranty vs. Home Insurance

-You may be thinking, “But I already have homeowners insurance!
-Why would I need home warranty insurance?”
+It’s understandable for homeowners to think, “But I already have homeowners insurance!
+Why would I need a home warranty?”
 The answer here is that insurance and warranties are similar in concept but very different in what they cover.
 What follows is a rundown of the major differences between a home warranty vs. home insurance.

 The concept of a home warranty is new to many homeowners and can be confusing in terms of what costs are involved and how and when they’re paid.
 There are three basic components to the total cost of a home warranty: the premium, the service fee, and the cost of additional coverage beyond the basic contract plan.
-Take all three into consideration when budgeting so there are no surprises when it’s time for the first service call.
+Homeowners will want to take all three into consideration when budgeting so there are no surprises when they make their first service call.

-The premium is the cost of purchasing the actual warranty—what you pay for the privilege of being covered.
-Similar to an insurance premium, this can be paid annually or broken down into monthly or quarterly payments, depending on the warranty company and the homeowner’s preference.
+The premium is the cost of purchasing the actual warranty—what the homeowner pays the home warranty company in exchange for coverage.
+Similar to an insurance premium, this can be paid annually or may be broken down into monthly or quarterly payments, depending on the warranty company and the homeowner’s preference.
 Home warranty companies will set these premiums based on leveled packages, with starter packages including only basic home systems costing the least and higher-level packages that include appliances costing more.

-Service charge rates go hand in hand with the level of coverage you’ve selected.
-More expensive policies will usually feature lower service charges—you’re essentially prepaying for the service charges with a higher up-front cost—while less expensive policies cost less at the start but will incur higher service charges when you do use the warranty.
+Service charge rates go hand in hand with the level of coverage the homeowner has selected.
+More expensive policies will often feature lower service charges—with homeowners essentially prepaying for the service charges with a higher up-front cost—while homeowners who have less expensive policies will find that they pay less in premiums but will usually incur higher service charges when the warranty is used.

-Home warranty packages traditionally cover home systems and can be upgraded to packages that include appliances, but there may be specific items you’d like covered that aren’t available in a package.
-Pools and spas, well pumps, sump pumps, septic systems, and other expensive-to-replace items can be added to your policy as individual line items for an additional charge.
+Home warranty packages traditionally cover home systems and major appliances, but there may be specific items the homeowner would like to have covered that aren’t available in a package.
+Pools and spas, well pumps, sump pumps, septic systems, and other expensive-to-replace items can often be added to a policy as individual line items for an additional charge.

-While you probably don’t need to cover every appliance and system in your home, repair and replacement of some items (and the cost of the ensuing damage if they fail) may make it worth adding them to the policy.
+While it’s likely that most homeowners don’t need to cover every appliance and system in their home, repair and replacement of some items (and the cost to repair the ensuing damage if they fail) may make it worth adding them to the policy.
 For instance, this add-on coverage would come in handy if a home’s well pump were to fail in the middle of a hard freeze in the winter.
 Homeowners who have a pool in their yard may want to opt for one of the best home warranties for pool coverage, as pool repairs can be an expensive out-of-pocket cost without this additional warranty coverage.

 Most home warranty companies feature plans with different levels of service so customers can select the plan that most closely meets their needs without paying for coverage that doesn’t meet their needs.
 Some companies break their plans down into more specific combinations, but the basic plan structure separates home systems from appliances and then offers add-ons as needed.

-This is an area you’ll want to study closely before signing a contract: Many policies limit coverage, for example, to the main kitchen refrigerator and exclude basement or garage refrigerators or chest freezers unless they are added on separately.
+This is an area for homeowners to study closely before signing a contract: Many policies limit coverage, for example, to the main kitchen refrigerator and exclude basement or garage refrigerators or chest freezers unless they are added on separately.
 Also, maintenance and documentation requirements can be stringent for accessing this coverage, so it’s important that homeowners are clear on what’s required.
-The cost for an appliance plan, on average, is $360 to $540 annually, plus service call fees.

 Combination plans are packages that combine systems and appliance plans for comprehensive coverage.
-These are the most expensive plans but cost less than purchasing two separate policies for systems and appliances.
-In some cases, the combination plan isn’t preset, but rather functions as a kind of a la carte plan, where customers can select the systems and appliances they would like covered.
-Add-ons will, of course, add cost, but the pricing of a combination plan averages between $546 and $1,425, in addition to service call charges.
+These are the most expensive plans but cost less than purchasing two separate policies, one for systems and one for appliances.
+In some cases, the combination plan isn’t preset but rather functions as a kind of a la carte plan, where customers can select the systems and appliances they would like covered.
+Add-ons will increase the overall home warranty plan cost but may be worth it for homeowners who want comprehensive coverage.

 Home Warranty Coverage Limits

 Home warranties have an undeserved reputation for being scams or unnecessary add-ons to home sales.
-While they are not always necessary, their questionable reputation stems mostly from the fact that, as with any policy, they have a number of exclusions and conditions.
-If you’re considering a home warranty, it’s very important to carefully read the exclusions section of the policy and ask the agent specific questions.
+While these policies are not always necessary, their questionable reputation stems mostly from the fact that, as with any policy, they have a number of exclusions and conditions.
+Before purchasing a home warranty, it’s very important for a homeowner to carefully read the exclusions section of the policy and ask the agent specific questions.

-It’s a good idea to make sure you’re considering an established company with a proven track record.
+It’s a good idea for homeowners to consider established companies with proven track records.
 But it can be difficult to compare prices because different companies package their policies in different ways.
-Some of the most established companies have clearly defined rates and packages that will help you get an idea of how to compare plans.
+Some of the best home warranty companies have clearly defined rates and packages that will help customers get an idea of how to compare plans.

 American Home Shield

-- ShieldSilver covers parts of 14 major systems and starts at $39.99 per month.
+- ShieldSilver covers parts of 14 major systems.

 - ShieldGold is a combination plan that adds nine appliances to the systems covered in ShieldSilver.